Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 Permissions
 -----------

-The "permissions" tab lists all the permissions granted to this group, e.g. packages and releases this user group is granted access to.

 When a project member is removed from a project, or quits a project, they are also automatically removed from all project user groups for